score-spec/score-k8s/README.md

 The '.score-k8s' directory contains state that will be used to generate any Kubernetes resource manifests including potentially sensitive data and raw secrets, so this should not be checked into generic source control.

+Custom provisioners can be installed by uri using the --provisioners flag.
+The provisioners will be installed and take precedence in the order they are defined over the default provisioners.
+If init has already been called with provisioners the new provisioners will take precedence.

+To adjust the generated manifests, or perform post processing actions, you can use the --patch-templates flag to provide one or more template files by uri.
+Each template file is stored in the project and then evaluated as a Golang text/template and should output a yaml/json encoded array of patches.
+Each patch is an object with required 'op' (set or delete), 'patch' (a dot-separated json path), a 'value' if the 'op' == 'set', and an optional 'description' for showing in the logs.
+The template has access to '.Manifests' and '.Workloads'.

 Usage:
   score-k8s init [flags]